bgachara/bgachara.github.io/posts/virtual_machines.md

   - virtual machines
   - languages
 ---
-# Notes on Virtual Machine.

-`programming language virtual machines need a page of their own.` `Advanced design and Implementation of Virtual Machines` `Virtual Machines: Versatile platforms for process and systems`
+`Programming language virtual machines need a page of their own.` `Advanced design and Implementation of Virtual Machines` `Virtual Machines: Versatile platforms for process and systems`

 ## Introduction

-- What is the use and need of virtual machine?
 - A virtual machine is an indirection engine which redirects code and data inside of the "guest" sandbox.
 - Virtualisation differs from abstraction in that virtualization does not hide implementation details, details here being the same as in the underlying real system.
+- VM technologies have been developed in a number of contexts, OS, PL, Compilers and Computer Architecture, to enable new capabilities and solve a variety of problems in interfacing major computer system components.
 - A discussion on virtual machines is also a discussion on computer architectures in a broader sense.
 - A virtual machine is implemented by adding a layer of s/w to a real machine to support the desired virtual machine architecture.
 - Computer architecture refers to the functionality and appearance of a computer system but not the details of its implementation.
 - It is formally described through a spec of an interface and the logical behaviour of resources manipulated via the interface.
 - A Vm can circumvent real machine compatibility constraints and hardware resoure constraints to enable a higher degree of software portability and flexibility.
 - A major consideration in constructing VMs is the fidelity with which a virtual machine implements architected interfaces.
 - They help (computer) security, (application) productivity and (application) portability.
 - Necessary for safe languages:
 - Memory safety - ensures that a certain type of data in memory follows restrictions on that type.i.e an array never out of bounds.
 - Operation safety - operations on the data follow said restrictions.
 - Control safety - flow of execution never gets stuck or run wild.
 - Provides management of code and data.
 - Application Programming Interface
 - key element is a standard library that an application calls to invoke various services available on the system, including those provided by the OS.
 - enables applications written to th API to be ported easily(via recompilation) to any system that supports the same API.
 - Specifies an abstraction of the details of implementation of services especially those involving privileged hardware.
 - A system is a full execution environment that can simultaneously support a number of processes potentially belonging to different users.
 - It is important to note that equivalent performance is usually not required as part of virtualization.
 - Virtualization thus consists of two parts;
 - Mapping of virtual resources or state i.e registers, memory, files to real resources in the underlying machine.
 - Use of real machine instructions and/or system calls to carry out the actions specified by virtual machine instructions and/or system calls.
 - General classifications
 - Process Vms
   - translates a set of OS and user-level instructions from one platform to another, forming a process vm capable of executing programs developed for a different OS and ISA.
   - virtualizing s/w is referred to as runtime, created to support a guest process and runs ontop of an OS.
   - multiprogramming can be thought of as virtualization, since each process is given illusion of having complete machine to itself.
 - System Vms
   - provides a complete system environment,support OS along with potential many user processes, providing guest OS withe access to h/w resources.
   - placed between underlying h/w and conventional s/w, allowing execution of system software developed for different h/w.

 ## Types of VMs